hyweljohnllewellyn/yahoomediaplayer/README.md

 ## Basic Usage

-### Add the yahoomedia folder from this to where your sites  js files are located
+### 1 Add the yahoomedia folder in this repository to your sites relevant js folder

-### Add the following to pages that have mp3 files on your site
+### 2 Add the following to pages that have mp3 files on your site

 ```javascript
 <script >